walterfreeman/music/syllabus.md

 After you are ten days late turning things in, each day late will result in a loss of 25% credit for the assignment in question.
 However, if you have a serious medical or personal issue that requires accommodation beyond what is provided by this policy, please contact me and we'll work something out.
+This policy is in place in part to allow students with personal or medical challenges the flexibility that they need to work around these issues, without disclosing them to me or ``needing to make excuses'': just turn it in late and use your late-days.

 If you miss class on a day when we have a quiz, you should come to office hours when you are able.
 After a short discussion in which you demonstrate that you understand the material, you'll get a grade for the quiz with no penalty.